Favourited 349 times

 Can host families

 I have fast internet.
-I also work from home so will require use of the living room for my home office during the daytime.
-You have your own bedroom and we can work out times during which you can use the common areas for yourself.
+I also work from home so will require use of the living room for my home office some of the time.
+You have your own large bedroom with a desk, and we can also work out times during which you can use the common areas for yourself.

 5 hours a day, 5 days a week